 You won’t even have to spend a penny with our roundup of free things to do in London.

-We love top-notch cocktails and extravagant pop-ups as much as the next person, but if your bank account is feeling the pinch, we’re here to lend a hand.
+We love top-notch cocktails and extravagant pop-ups as much as the next person, but if your bank account is feeling the pinch, Secret London is here to lend a hand.
 We’ve put together an all-singing, all-dancing roundup of free things to do in London, and it’s a humdinger of a list (if we do say so ourselves).

 Free gigs in London

 Hearing about free stuff is just music to my ears.
 From the buskers of Oxford Circus, to the halls of the Royal Opera House, music flows freely across London.

 20. Tinkle the ivories on one of London’s street pianos.

 23. Attend a lunchtime concert at the Royal Academy of Music.

 24. Record your future hit at the Nando’s recording studio.

 25. Catch the next big thing at Rough Trade on Brick Lane.